jddixon/magicsack/ghpDoc/index.md

 If data is to be stored on the cloud, `uDir` **must** be specified and should be the path to a directory backed up on the cloud.
-If that directory does not exist, `magicsack` will attempt to create it
+If that directory does not exist, `magicSack` will attempt to create it

 ### destroy